InteractSpa/video_splitter/README.md

 * Some test.
 * Grep TODO annotations.
-* Publish the VS gem to rubygems.org
 * A branch for earlier Rails version (e.g. 2.3.14)
+* Better methods documentation for Rdoc
 * Improve this readme file, possibly with a better english :)
+* Publish the VS gem to rubygems.org

 ## Credits
 VS is Copyright (c) 2012 Interact S.P.A.